CarlosViniMSouza/MicrosservicesWithgRPC/README.md

   ° Robustness
   ° Ownership

-° How Small Is “Micro”?
+° How Small Is "Micro"?
   ° The Microservice-Monolith Trade-Off
   ° Example Microservices